genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ### Examples

-This is a simple run with a remote postgres DB:
+This is a simple run with a remote Postgres DB:

 ```bash
 ReconcileDatabaseSync -d SQL -H "jdbc:postgresql://dbhost:5432/" -u dbuser -p dbpass
 ```

-This example runs with a remote postgres DB. it evaluates null and empty strings as equal; it compares records up to 2 days ago, and it ignores the field STATUS.
+This example runs with a remote Postgres DB. it evaluates null and empty strings as equal; it compares records up to 2 days ago, and it ignores the field STATUS.

 ```bash
 ReconcileDatabaseSync -d SQL -H "jdbc:postgresql://dbhost:5432/" -u dbuser -p dbpass -s -n 2 -i STATUS